costash/Computer-Graphics-labs/README.md

-EGC labs
+Computer Graphics (EGC) labs
 --------

-This repo will contain all the labs from EGC
+This repo contains all the labs from the EGC class.